Rafiu Adebayo Ibrahim: Political campaign and governance

 In May 2009, Ibrahim joined politics by contesting for the by-election into the Kwara State House of Assembly to represent Oke-Ogun Constituency after the death of Hon Rauf Salami Lambe and won.
 He later contested in April 2011 and won the seat for the House of Representatives of the Federal Republic of Nigeria to represent Ifelodun/Offa/Oyun Federal Constituency.
-Thereafter contested for Kwara South senatorial seat in 2015 and won.
+He thereafter contested for Kwara South senatorial seat in 2015 and won.

-Ibrahim's political strides are laced with philanthropic gestures.
-As the founder of Rafiu Ibrahim Foundation, he is known for educational scholarships, entrepreneurship training and youth and women empowerment.
+Ibrahim's political strides were laced with philanthropic gestures.
+As the founder of Rafiu Ibrahim Foundation, he was known for educational scholarships, entrepreneurship training and youth and women empowerment.
 In October 2017, the foundation partnered with the Africa Leadership Forum and the Entrepreneurship Development Center (EDC) of the Central Bank of Nigeria (CBN) to train 200 young people from 7 local government areas in Kwara South Senatorial District on skill acquisition and financial literacy.